OpCheck/PerformanceMarkers.NET/README.md

 ## Performance Reports - XML

 There are 2 ways to get a performance report in XML format.

-Get as a string:
+You can generate the report directly as a string:

 	string PerformanceReport = MarkerReportFactoryProvider.CreateReportFactory(MarkerReportFactoryType.Xml).CreateReport(CreatedMarker);

-Write to a stream:
+You can also write to a stream:

 	using (FileStream TargetStream = new FileStream("path/to/file.xml", FileMode.Create))
 	{